CoyoteWaltz/MarkdownNotes/08reading/literature_notes/tech/2023/quarter_1.md

 >       return;
 >     }
 >     const value = super.get(key);
->     // Reinsert to mark as most recently used??
+>     // Reinsert to mark as most recently used
+>     // 'cause it' ll be deleted from the start of the keys()
 >     this.delete(key);
 >     super.set(key, value!);
 >     return value;